fengtan/ldap-explorer/README.md

 ## Commands

-This extension contributes the following commands.
+This extension contributes the following commands:

-### Connections

 * **LDAP Explorer: Add new Connection**
 * **LDAP Explorer: Edit Connection**
 * **LDAP Explorer: Delete Connection**
-* **LDAP Explorer: Set active Connection** - an active connection is required for the Tree, Bookmarks and Search views to be functional
+* **LDAP Explorer: Set active Connection** - An active connection is required for the Tree, Bookmarks and Search views to be functional
-* **LDAP Explorer: Set no active Connection** - clears currently active connection, if any
+* **LDAP Explorer: Set no active Connection** - Clears currently active connection, if any

-### LDAP entries

-* **LDAP Explorer: Refresh** - refreshes the Connections, Tree and Bookmarks views
+* **LDAP Explorer: Refresh** - Refreshes the Connections, Tree and Bookmarks views
-* **LDAP Explorer: Show Attributes** - lists attributes of a given LDAP entry
+* **LDAP Explorer: Show Attributes** - Lists attributes of a given LDAP entry
 * **LDAP Explorer: Copy DN to clipboard**
-* **LDAP Explorer: Add to Bookmarks** - the LDAP entry will be added to the Bookmarks view
+* **LDAP Explorer: Add to Bookmarks** - The LDAP entry will be added to the Bookmarks view
-* **LDAP Explorer: Remove from Bookmarks** - the LDAP entry will be removed from the Bookmarks view
+* **LDAP Explorer: Remove from Bookmarks** - The LDAP entry will be removed from the Bookmarks view

 ## Configuration